Decision Making and Appeals

 - a person gains financially.

-In other words, an appeal will lapse if the original decision is revised in a person’s favour after the appeal is lodged.
-This applies even if a person does not get everything that was requested in the appeal.
+An appeal will lapse even if a person does not get everything that was requested in the appeal.
 Where this occurs, a new outcome decision will be notified.
-From the date of notification, a person will have a further one month in which to bring a second appeal.
+From the date of notification, a person will have a further one month in which to bring a further appeal if still dissatisfied.
+A new appeal must be submitted if the person wishes to continue to challenge the new decision.

 If, on the other hand, a no change decision is made, an appeal submission will be written and passed to the Appeals Service for processing.
-This submission will comprise of a discussion of the relevant legislation and evidence on which the decision maker relies.
-Copies of all documents will be attached.
+This submission will comprise of a discussion of the relevant legislation and evidence on which the decision-maker relies.
+Copies of all relevant documents will be attached.

 - appeals made outside the one month time limit can be admitted for hearing;